gigitdzz/Assignment/README.md

 This part of the project focuses on the user authentication system and the core frontend structure of the NHS Appointment Booking System.

+Change Log 05-04-2026

+Changes to the register form:

+1. Added password validation.
+2. Changed the format of the NHS and phone numbers so they are grouped in a user-friendly way that facilitates visual review of the registrant.

+3. Minor visual change.

+4. No longer allows extra numbers in either the NHS number or phone number fields.

+5. Now does not register anyone born before 1900 or in future dates.

+For the database: Added the role to the table.

+1. Administrators can be added through the form with a unique, fictitious NHS number.
+However, they are assigned manually in the database by updating the user role.
+This prevents unauthorized users from registering as administrators.

+2. For development purposes, the passwords are 0000.
+This may be changed to regulated passwords that require minimum digits, uppercase letters, numbers, and symbols when development is complete.

+login.php

+Changes from previous version:
+- Added role-based redirection (admin vs patient)
+- Login uses email as unique identifier
+- Stores role in session
+- Improved message handling (error in red)

 ### The implementation includes:

 - User registration